RoqCode/sbsync/README.md

 - UI toggle; clear messaging in Report view.
 - Tests verifying zero write calls and identical plan.

+12. Workflow stages handling

+Goals

+- Allow updates to stories that are restricted by workflow stages by temporarily changing stage.

+Approach

+- Detect each story’s current `workflow_stage_id` and the allowed transition graph from the API.
+- Preflight: identify stories requiring a stage change and propose a transition path to an editable stage (e.g., Draft/In progress).
+- Sync: transition to the editable stage, apply the update, then transition back to the original stage.
+- Preserve assignees/comments and optionally attach a transition note for auditability.
+- Idempotency: if the revert fails, record it in the report and surface a clear follow-up action.

+Safety

+- Require an explicit gate (TUI toggle/CLI `--allow-stage-change`) and support dry-run.
+- Respect permissions and transition rules; skip when the token lacks rights or the transition is not allowed.
+- Rate-limit and retry stage transitions; never change stages for published items unless explicitly enabled.

+Tests

+- Fixtures covering multiple workflow configurations and blocked stories.
+- Golden tests for preflight labeling and planned transition paths.
+- Dry-run E2E ensuring zero stage changes and identical update plans.

 ## Project Structure

 ```